dwringer/composition-nodes/README.md

 ---

+## Footnotes
 ### Nodes since moved to Invoke core:

 The following nodes are no longer maintained here because they were integrated with InvokeAI core.
 If you have a version prior to 5.4.2 and want to install them anyway, you can revert to the pre-invoke-5_4 tag of this repo.

 #### Adjust Image Hue Plus